Now that you're a resident, we have put together the following information to help with general questions you may have related to living on-Grounds.

 If you have a keyed lock, please call Systems Control at 434.924.3053 (day or night).
 There will be a $75 charge for after-hours calls.
 A member of the facilities staff will be dispatched to your location.
 You must present a student ID or other photo ID (driver's license, state ID or military ID).
 If you do not have your ID, another student who has their student ID may vouch for you.
 Note that if you lose a key, you must report it using the online lock change request.
 Your student account will be billed $100.00 per lock changed.
 Lock changes will occur regardless of the circumstances surrounding the key loss.

 If you have your University ID or physical key and you are not able to access your room during normal business hours (8:00 a.m. to 5:00 p.m., Monday through Friday), please submit a maintenance request.
 After business hours, or on a weekend or holiday, please call 434.924.3053.

 May I have overnight guests stay with me?

-The Terms & Conditions of your housing agreement state that overnight guests may not remain longer than three consecutive nights in undergraduate housing, or seven consecutive nights in graduate and faculty/staff housing.
+The Terms & Conditions of your housing agreement state that overnight guests may not remain longer than three consecutive nights in undergraduate housing and in shared graduate housing units, or seven consecutive nights in unshared graduate and faculty/staff housing.